Anorexia

-Anorexia nervosa (AN), often referred to simply as anorexia, is an eating disorder characterized by food restriction, body image disturbance, fear of gaining weight, and an overpowering desire to be thin.
+Anorexia nervosa (AN), commonly referred to as anorexia, is an eating disorder characterized by predominant food restriction, body image disturbance, fear of gaining weight, and an overwhelming desire to be thin.
+These characteristics often mean individuals undergo severe malnutrition as a result of the disorder.

-Individuals with anorexia nervosa have a fear of being overweight or being seen as such, despite the fact that they are typically underweight.
+Individuals with anorexia nervosa have a fear of gaining weight, despite the fact that they are typically underweight.
 The DSM-5 describes this perceptual symptom as "disturbance in the way in which one's body weight or shape is experienced".
-In research and clinical settings, this symptom is called "body image disturbance" or body dysmorphia.
-Individuals with anorexia nervosa also often deny that they have a problem with low weight due to their altered perception of appearance.
-They may weigh themselves frequently, eat small amounts, and only eat certain foods.
-Some patients with anorexia nervosa binge eat and purge to influence their weight or shape.
+Recent research has shown that this disturbance is based not on visual body-size overestimation but rather on body dissatisfaction: individuals with anorexia can accurately visually identify their body size, but find severely underweight bodies the most attractive.
+Individuals with anorexia nervosa may also deny that their symptoms or behaviors are indicative of illness.
+They may weigh themselves frequently, eat small amounts, and only eat certain foods in order to be in as much control of their body appearance as possible.
+Some patients with anorexia nervosa binge eat and purge to further influence their weight or shape.
 Purging can manifest as induced vomiting, excessive exercise, and/or laxative abuse.
-Medical complications may include osteoporosis, infertility, and heart damage, along with the cessation of menstrual periods.
-Complications in men may include lowered testosterone.
-In cases where the patients with anorexia nervosa continually refuse significant dietary intake and weight restoration interventions, a psychiatrist can declare the patient to lack capacity to make decisions.
-Then, these patients' medical proxies decide that the patient needs to be fed by restraint via nasogastric tube.
+Anorexia nervosa has the highest mortality rate of any psychiatric diagnosis.
+Medical complications may include osteoporosis, infertility, and heart damage, along with the cessation of menstrual periods and death.
+Complications in males may include lowered testosterone.
+In cases where the patients with anorexia nervosa continually refuse significant dietary intake and weight restoration interventions, a psychiatrist can declare the patient to lack capacity to make decisions, which results in a medical decision to be fed by restraint via nasogastric tube.

 Anorexia often develops during adolescence or young adulthood.
-One psychologist found multiple origins of anorexia nervosa in a typical female patient, but primarily sexual abuse and problematic familial relations, especially those of overprotecting parents showing excessive possessiveness over their children.
-The exacerbation of the mental illness is thought to follow a major life-change or stress-inducing events.
-Ultimately however, causes of anorexia are varied and differ from individual to individual.
-There is emerging evidence that there is a genetic component, with identical twins more often affected than fraternal twins.
-Cultural factors play a very significant role, with societies that value thinness having higher rates of the disease.
-Anorexia also commonly occurs in athletes who play sports where a low bodyweight is thought to be advantageous for aesthetics or performance, such as dance, cheerleading, gymnastics, running, figure skating and ski jumping (Anorexia athletica).
+The causes of anorexia nervosa are complex and vary across individuals, many of which can include genetic, societal, physiological, and environmental causes.
+Most commonly, the exacerbation of the mental illness is thought to follow a major life-change or stress-inducing events.
+There is strong evidence, however, that anorexia nervosa also has a genetic component, with identical twins being affected more often than fraternal twins, which sees a large number of genetic risk factors underlying the disorder: similar to other psychiatric disorders with genetic components.
+Cultural factors also play a very significant role, with societies that value thinness having higher rates of the disease.
+Anorexia nervosa also commonly occurs in athletes who play sports where a low bodyweight is thought to be advantageous for aesthetics or performance, such as dance, cheerleading, gymnastics, running, figure skating and ski jumping (anorexia athletica).